Your employees aren’t ignoring your Internal Messages. They’re just not READING them at a desk.

 1. Front-Load the Meaning

-When attention is fragmented, many people only read the first line or two.
+When attention is fragmented, most people will read the first line or two and then scan for 3 signals

 Design principle: